 B.S., Biology and Psychology, Iowa State University

-The central nervous system is a quintessential feature of what distinguishes our species from other vertebrates.
+The central nervous system bears many quintessential features of what distinguishes our species from other vertebrates.
 Our deepest emotions, curiosity, philosophical thoughts, errors, and evolutionary survival are derived from it.
 At the Ashton Group I serve as an ancillary that supports the efforts of my PI, his post doc, and his students.
 The principal focus of our lab is to recapitulate in vitro the instructive and permissive cues that coax human pluripotent stem cells towards specific neural fates as well as create modeling platforms of the developing human neural tube; an embryological structure that gives rise to the brain and spinal cord.
 My interests include learning more about developmental neurobiology, stem cell differentiation, and human neural organoids.
-The latter allows for the creation of human-like tissue proxies that are redolent to parenchyma found in distinct regional identities of the developing central nervous system.
+The latter allows for the creation of human-like tissue proxies that are redolent to parenchyma found in distinct regional domains of the developing central nervous system.